|What is the Visual Arts program?

 The Visual Arts program includes the study of Art History, Drawing, Design, Painting, Sculpture, Digital Art, Ceramics, Printmaking, and Photography (wet lab and digital).
 Visual Art education is a means for the development of aesthetic sensibility and visual literacy, and allows access for visual learners to higher education.

-Students gain experience and develop confidence in engaging individual creative processes, making judgements that require critical thinking skills, and understanding these means of individual empowerment as a life-long developmental process.
+Students gain experience and develop confidence in engaging individual creative processes, making judgments that require critical thinking skills, and understanding these means of individual empowerment as a life-long developmental process.
 The broad range of technique and skill explorations in our classes include classical to contemporary.

 |What can I do with this course of study?